 - A team's fish can be transferred onto another competitor's boat provided it meets the following criteria: If its due to mechanical problems.
 If its 1:30 or later.
 At least one member of the

 fish in separate live wells.
-Once fish are transferred to another boat all fishing must stop & the teams must go directly to the weigh site.
-(Teams are not required to transfer anybodies fish but
+Once fish are transferred to another boat all fishing must stop & the teams must go directly to the weigh-in site.
+(Teams are not required to transfer anybodies fish

 - At take off all boats must pass within 100' of the starter boat after their boat number has been called & ease out until the starter boat anglers give the signal to blast